readthedocs/tutorial-template/docs/source/math/KrigingModels.md

 positive definite for every design $\mathbf{X}$ corresponding to distinct inputs $\mathbf{x}_i$.

-**Note**  :cite:t:`BerlinetThomasagnant_RKHS` define Kriging models as the sum of a deterministic trend and a stochastic process with stationary increments, as is the case for splines.
-So the name *Kriging
-    model* is understood here in a more restrictive way.
+**Note** {cite:t}`BerlinetThomasagnant_RKHS` define Kriging models as the sum of a deterministic trend and a stochastic process with stationary increments, as is the case for splines.
+So the name *Kriging model* is understood here in a more restrictive way.

 See the [Prediction and simulation](SecPredAndSim) page.